PickNikRobotics/beta_moveit_website/services/services.md

             <img class="peopleIcon" src="../images/serv-icon.png">
             <div class="introTitle">Our Services</div>
             <div class="line"></div>
             <div class="introSubTextP">At PickNik, we care about the quality of your robotic system.
-We listen and tailor our services to ensure smooth delivery of highly-capable kinematics and motion planning solutions.
-Read on to learn about the services that Picknik offers.
+We listen to your needs and tailor our services to ensure smooth delivery of highly-quality solutions. <br><br>Read on to learn more.
             </div>
         </div>
     </div>